This article contains sections on:

 CREATING A GOOGLE CLOUD STORAGE SOURCE

-- In the Data Manager window, click Sources +.
+- On the Streams page, click Sources +.

-- In the Source Types window, click START on the Google Storage tile .
+- In Source Types, click START on the Google Storage tile.
 The Google Storage dialog box is displayed.

 - Either enter your Google Service Account, see Google Service Accounts,

 or click Sign in with Google and follow the on screen instructions.
 The Stream Query Google Cloud Storage window is displayed.

 - In the Files to Collect panel:

 a/ Choose a project from the drop-down menu.